The 3 Types of Breast Milk: Definition Benefits

 Colostrum: Nature's First Superfood

-Colostrum, also called ‘liquid gold’, is the first breast milk produced immediately following a newborn’s birth.
-It plays a vital role in delivering nutrients and newborns' overall development.
-Colostrum also contains immunoglobulins, antibodies that provide passive immunity and shield against severe diseases like jaundice.
+In the early days after birth, colostrum is especially important for a newborn's development, providing essential nutrients and immune protection.
+It also contains immunoglobulins, antibodies that provide passive immunity and shield against severe diseases like jaundice.

 In most mammals, colostrum is either yellowish or creamy in color and thicker than the milk produced in later stages.
-Bovine colostrum is known worldwide for its high nutritional value and health potential.

 Nutritional Profile of Colostrum |